The above ads are Google-sponsored.

 HISTORY of this website:

 This website was first placed on the Internet/www early in 1999.
 I was in my sixties.
 At that time I did 100% of the website design & content by manual (YIKE'S!) coding in HTML.
 There were hardly any decent pre-packaged websites available back then, & I did not use any, never have and still do not.
 I DO NOT LIKE THEM.
 I originally designed this website to be simple, relatively easy to maintain, "usable" on any browser, and, hopefully usable on any screen size, although bigger is always better, eh?
 My ISP was JPS.net, eventually purchased by Earthlink.
 I had a 'free' 10Mb of space.
-Problems came soon enough with that low amount of space, and limits of my control.
+Problems came soon enough with that low amount of space and limits of my control.
 I then purchased independent ISP space & service.
 I also purchased my own domain name.
 The website has been greatly expanded over the years, presently it is well-over 100 Mb, which is a huge amount of content.

 My site is NOT perfect, and it is primarily checked by me for its appearance and functionability on Chrome and Firefox.
 Underlining & positioning of underlining is one of the variables, as are box & tables including their outline colors, displayed colors (especially on box edges), layout, font sizes, text wrapped around images, etc. Somewhat after I first began this site I saw that other websites were overly using drop-down boxes, and there were problems seeing what was in them without clicking or hovering over them.
 I personally like things out and in the open (my wife, Penny, will attest to our messy kitchen table due to my paperwork).
 Many of the boxes did not display reasonably the same, depending on one's Browser.
-Back then, I decided to TOTALLY AVOID using drop down boxes and to avoid having or requiring mouse pointer hovering.
+I decided to TOTALLY AVOID using drop down boxes and to avoid having or requiring mouse pointer hovering.
 I also have eliminated almost all dynamics, except two on the HomePage.
 Over the years I have added a lot of photographs and sketches, as I know they are very helpful to many of you.
 I also have incorporated tables for additional clarity.
 Videos/sound by me are not yet utilized.
+I've added a lot of PDF's.

 In 2012-2013 I added a very nice function: ...one click on one icon placed near the top of every page & the user could automatically have the viewed page translated into nearly any language.
 The Javascript I used had compatibility problems, so I removed it all in 2013.
 If you now want a translated page function, I suggest using the Google Chrome browser, because you can turn on Google's translator, it is very good, and the Chrome browser is settable to automatically translate any pages of any website within seconds after you put the page on your monitor screen.